mtc-20/tf_flask_react_app/README.md

 npm run start:server-dev
 ```
 ## Model
-The model used is an image classification model trained on the FashionMNIST dataset using a simple CNN.
-The model training notebook can be found [here](https://github.com/mtc-20/Machine_learning_projects/blob/MTC/Fashion_classification/Fashion_classification.ipynb).
+The model used is a [Mobilenetv2 SSD](https://tfhub.dev/tensorflow/ssd_mobilenet_v2/2) trained on the COCO2017 dataset.

-Next will try to switch to a more meaningful model.